-Glaucoma is often called “the silent thief of sight” and is the leading cause of irreversible blindness worldwide.
+Glaucoma is often called “the silent thief of sight” and is the leading cause of irreversible blindness in Singapore.
 Glaucoma permanently damages the eye nerve, which transmits visual information from the eye to the brain.

 In a healthy eye, a clear fluid circulates in the front portion of the eye.
 To maintain optimal eye pressure, a small amount of this fluid is continuously produced, and continuously flows out of the eye through this area called the angle.
 In an eye with glaucoma, the fluid does not flow out of the drainage pathway at the angle properly.
 This increases the pressure inside the eye and damages the eye nerve.
 There is no single eye pressure number which is normal for everyone.
 Damage to the eye nerve can happen at different eye pressures for different people.

 There are two main types of glaucoma: open-angle and closed-angle.

 In open-angle glaucoma, the fluid inside the eye is able to access the drainage pathway, but the drainage pathway itself is blocked.

 In closed-angle glaucoma, the angle of the eye is very narrow, so the fluid inside the eye cannot enter the drainage pathway easily.